14 SEO Trends That Will Impact Your Website in 2022

 The beauty of search engine optimisation is that it is always changing, adapting, and evolving to meet the needs of the search engine giant that is Google.
 With so many elements at play, the industry provides an endless need to continually learn and strategise if you want to come out on top.

 In such a fast-paced environment, learning about SEO trends and adapting is crucial to achieving success online.
-As a marketer, the key with new SEO trends 2020 is to continue to test, analyse, learn, and implement.
-At Safari Digital, it is our job (literally) to carefully observe, anticipate, and adapt to these SEO trends.
+As a marketer, the key with new SEO trends 2022 is to continue to test, analyse, learn, and implement.
+At Safari Digital, it is our job (literally) to carefully observe, anticipate, and adapt to these SEO changes.
 If you’d like to learn more about what SEO can do for your business, get in touch with one of our consultants at Safari Digital today.